Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 1. [Download Intelligent Textures](https://www.nexusmods.com/morrowind/mods/47469)

 2. Extract the contents of both the ***00 Core*** and the ***01 Atlas Textures*** folders to your ***Morrowind/Data Files*** directory.
 When asked to overwrite the file, click *Yes*.

+3. If you chose to install Glow in the Dahrk (Step 2.2) you can now install its **Hi Res Window Texture Replacer** folder.

 ## Step 2.5: Remiros' Groundcover
 Remiros' Groundcover is one of the best (if not the best) grass and groundcover mod for Morrowind.